 The Three Basic Characteristics of a Minimum Viable Product

-- Sufficient value: A minimum viable product must offer enough value to the customers that makes them willing to use or buy your product initially.
+- Sufficient value: A minimum viable product must offer enough value to the customers that make them willing to use or buy your product initially.

 - Future benefit: A minimum viable product must have the ability to retain initial customers or early adopters by depicting enough future benefit, such that the early customers keep using the product in future as well.